xshotss/rs-audio/README.md

 fn main() {
   let mut song = Song::default(); // Creates a default song with a single sine wave.
 It is useful for debugging.

-  song.play(); // Plays the song.
+  song.play().unwrap(); // Plays the song.
 This pauses the main thread until the song is finished.

   song.export_to_wav("test.wav".to_string()).unwrap(); // Creates a .wav file containing your song.
 }